YO-Corp/Yo.Validator/SECURITY.md

 4. Contact us before making any findings public
 5. Give us reasonable time to resolve the issue before disclosure

-Thank you for helping keep YOMLM Network secure! 🔒
+Thank you for helping keep YO Network secure! 🔒